Nix556/Nix556/README.md

-# Hi there 👋, I'm Jonathan
+# Hi there, I'm Jonathan

 **IT technician with a specialization in infrastructure Student | Python & Linux Enthusiast | Home Lab Explorer**